Hunter School of the Performing Arts

 Established in 1923, the school enrolled 1,150 students in 2018, from Year 3 to Year 12, of whom four percent identified as Indigenous Australians and eight percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is now Mr Darren Ponman as of Term 1 2023.
+The school is operated by the NSW Department of Education; the principal is now Tracey Breese, as of Term 1 2025.
 The school is unique in terms of public selective schools to cater to both primary and secondary school students.
 Enrolment is by audition online and/or on-site.

 History

 The school has undergone many name changes since its establishment in July 1923.